AdobeDocs/marketo-measure.en/help/marketo-measure-tracking/setting-up-tracking/adding-marketo-measure-script-to-different-form-providers/adding-marketo-measure-script-to-uberflip-forms.md

    `window['Bizible'] = window['Bizible'] || { _queue: [], Push: function (o, p) {this._queue.push({ type: o, data: p }); } };`

-   You'll add this preamble to both the [!DNL Hubs.onLoad] and the [!DNL Hubs.onPageChange] AJAX Javascript event hooks per below.
+   you will add this preamble to both the [!DNL Hubs.onLoad] and the [!DNL Hubs.onPageChange] AJAX Javascript event hooks per below.
 (Note: You may have other codes in these event hooks as well.
 Just make sure you include the preamble too.)

    `Hubs.onLoad = function () {`